haskell-perf/graphs/README.md

 ### Space

-The benchmark suite `space` will run all queued benchmark using `Weigh`.
+The benchmark suite `space` will run all queued benchmark using [Weigh](https://hackage.haskell.org/package/weigh).

 To run benchmarks, use `space run`.
-It came with several options to customiez the run (you can select libraries to compare, etc...).
+It came with several options to customize the run (you can select libraries to compare, etc...).
-Please note that the benchmarks will all run before any print, so it can takes a long time before anything is print on-screen, mostly with big graphs.
+Please note that the benchmarks will all run before any print, so it can take a long time before anything is print on-screen, mostly with big graphs.

 To list benchmarks, use `space list`.